ThatFrankGuy/higgs-classifier/showering/README.md

-Joshua Lin, Modified and updated by Frank Fu
+Pre-selection and pythia showering code by Joshua Lin, updated and documented by Frank Fu

 To compile:
 This code uses fastjet 3.3.3, pythia 8.2.4.4 and fastjet-contrib 1.042